viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 etcd-0               Healthy     {"health":"true"}
 ```

-This is a cluster installed directly from Rancher interface, which means we don't really have many details.
-But ssh-ing into that VM we can see etcd is run inside a docker container:
+This is a cluster installed directly from the Rancher interface, and ssh-ing into that VM we can see etcd is run inside a docker container:

 ```
 $ docker ps | grep etcd